Kiowa City Council approves budget

 Hearing the BG Consultants report on Kiowa's waterline replacement project, the council approved payment of their bill request totaling $61,884.56.
 On the big transmission main line along Tri-City Road, they have a change order.
 This is to move across the road in one place.
 This is on the east side of Tri-City and north of the Gerlane Road.
 The cost to move across the road was $29,177.
 This includes cost to bed the pipe with sand and move across the road.

 Assistance for the police department was on the agenda.
-Hill wanted a mutual aid agreement.
-Demel wanted to meet with the sheriff's department.
+Hill wants a mutual aid agreement.
+Demel wants to meet with the sheriff's department.
 They plan to do that and get a plan.

 When the subject arose of getting a CMB license for the new Family Dollar/Dollar Tree store that is reportedly to open Sept.
-30, the council had some questions, mainly regarding the proximity to the high school.
+30, the council had some questions: mainly about the proximity to the high school.

 The council did their research and held a special meeting Monday night and approved the CMB license.
 At that special meeting the council decided to pass on a used sewer truck they were considering purchasing.